-Majid Al Futtaim Dalkia is a joint venture established in 2002 between Majid Al Futtaim Ventures and Dalkia, a subsidiary of Veolia Environment, in which Majid Al Futtaim Ventures owns 51 per cent. of the shares.
-Majid Al Futtaim Dalkia provides solutions designed to optimise the costs involved in managing the energy infrastructure in shopping centres, offices, leisure complexes, hotels, hospitals, universities, airports and any other commercial, industrial, residential or public buildings.
+MAF Dalkia is a joint venture established in 2002 between MAF Ventures and Dalkia, a subsidiary of Veolia Environment, in which MAF Ventures owns 51 per cent. of the shares.
+MAF Dalkia provides solutions designed to optimise the costs involved in managing the energy infrastructure in shopping centres, offices, leisure complexes, hotels, hospitals, universities, airports and any other commercial, industrial, residential or public buildings.

-Majid AI Futtaim Dalkia was originally created to service Group facilities at prices in line with market rates.
-Since its inception, however, the company has grown such that approximately 53 per cent. of its revenue for the year ended 31 December 2014 and approximately 57 per cent. of its revenue for 2013 came from charges to non-Group companies.
+MAF Dalkia was originally created to service Group facilities at prices in line with market rates.
+Since its inception, however, the company has grown such that approximately 57 per cent. of its revenue for the year ended 31 December 2013 and approximately 56 per cent. of its revenue for 2012 came from charges to non-Group companies.
 In December 2009, the joint venture agreement with Dalkia was amended to reflect the contribution by Dalkia to the joint venture of related businesses in Bahrain and Saudi Arabia.
-In return, Majid AI Futtaim Ventures ceded management control of the joint venture to Dalkia and, whilst retaining its 51 per cent. shareholding, now accounts for the joint venture as an associate.
+In return, MAF Ventures ceded management control of the joint venture to Dalkia and, whilst retaining its 51 per cent. shareholding, now accounts for the joint venture as an associate.

-Majid Al Futtaim Food and Beverages
+MAF Food and Beverages

-Majid Al Futtaim Food and Beverages LLC is a wholly-owned subsidiary of Majid Al Futtaim Ventures established in 2013 for investing in facility and restaurant management services.
-In 2013, Majid Al Futtaim Food and Beverages LLC acquired a 50.66 per cent. shareholding in a joint venture company Gourmet Gulf Co.
+MAF Food and Beverages LLC is a wholly-owned subsidiary of MAF Ventures established in 2013 for investing in facility and restaurant management services.
+In 2013, MAF Food and Beverages LLC acquired a 50.66 per cent. shareholding in a joint venture company Gourmet Gulf Co.
 LLC.
 The remaining 49.34 per cent. is held by the joint venture partner Daud Arabian Trading.
-Gourmet Gulf Co.
-LLC owns brands such as California Pizza Kitchen, YO!
-Sushi, Hummingbird Bakery, Morelli's and Panda Express.
-In 2015, the company plans to expand its portfolio of brands.